liquicode/jsonstor/docs/external/tests.md

       ✔ should insert 100 documents, one at a time
       ✔ should delete 100 documents, all at once
       ✔ should insert 100 documents, all at once
-      ✔ should read 100 documents, one at a time (19ms) ✔ should replace 100 documents, one at a time (18ms) ✔ should read 100 documents, all at once
+      ✔ should read 100 documents, one at a time (18ms) ✔ should replace 100 documents, one at a time (17ms) ✔ should read 100 documents, all at once
-      ✔ should update 100 documents, one at a time (13ms) ✔ should update 100 documents, all at once
+      ✔ should read 5 documents, all at once and sorted ✔ should update 100 documents, one at a time (12ms) ✔ should update 100 documents, all at once
       ✔ should delete 100 documents, one at a time
     B) Rainbow Tests